The rsyncd.conf file is the runtime configuration file for rsync when run as an rsync daemon.

 When "use chroot" is false or the inside-chroot path is not "/", rsync will: (1) munge symlinks by default for security reasons (see "munge symlinks" for a way to turn this off, but only if you trust your users), (2) substitute leading slashes in absolute paths with the module's path (so that options such as --backup-dir, --compare-dest, etc. interpret an absolute path as rooted in the module's "path" dir), and (3) trim ".." path elements from args if rsync believes they would escape the module hierarchy.
 The default for "use chroot" is true, and is the safer choice (especially if the module is not read-only).

-If you copy the necessary resources into the module's chroot area, you should protect them through your OS's normal user/group or ACL settings (to prevent the rsync module's user from being able to change them), and then hide them from the user's view via "exclude" (see how in the discussion of that parameter).
-At that point it will be safe to enable the mapping of users and groups by name using the "numeric ids" daemon parameter (see below).
+If you copy library resources into the module's chroot area, you should protect them through your OS's normal user/group or ACL settings (to prevent the rsync module's user from being able to change them), and then hide them from the user's view via "exclude" (see how in the discussion of that parameter).
+At that point it will be safe to enable the mapping of users and groups by name using this "numeric ids" daemon parameter.

 Note also that you are free to setup custom user/group information in the chroot area that is different from your normal system.
 For example, you could abbreviate the list of users and groups.